 With a highly supportive community around us, Milo's students and teachers enjoy and take pride in their small, community centered learning atmosphere.
-We are located in the rolling hills of Southern Alberta on the northeastern edge of Lake McGregor, halfway between Calgary and Lethbridge and we have approximately 50 students in Grades 1-9.
+We are located in the rolling hills of Southern Alberta on the northeastern edge of Lake McGregor, halfway between Calgary and Lethbridge and we have approximately 55 students in Grades 1-9.
 Our student body primarily consists of students from agricultural families in the surrounding areas, residents of the Village of Milo, students with Low German Mennonite heritage, and students who join us from the Siksika Nation.
 As a small rural school, we enjoy small class sizes in which our students are immersed in multi-age learning environments.
+We strive to build whole school learning opportunities that support collaboration and connection between students across all grade levels.